SimonasBanys/disertation/README.md

   The IP address when running on the same machine is localhost.

   To run the server on a different machine, ../RepairHist_mmo/server.cs should be modified.
-The person running the server would need to uncomment line 76 and the machine's where server would be running external IP adress placed as a string input for NetUtility.Resolve() method.
+The person running the server would need to uncomment line 76 and the machine's where server would be running external IP adress placed as a string input for NetUtility.Resolve() method in IPv4 format.
 Furthermore line 77 should be commmented out to prevent overwriting of the adress used for connection to the server.
+To connect to the server with the client, players would need to input the external IP in IPv4 format for the client to be able to connect to the server.

   Once the player is logged in, they should prest "enter" on their keyboard.
 This will allow the text client to get their character information from the server.
 Then typing "help" will give all the possible actions for the players to perform.
 For actions such as attack/changeAtt/changeDef the text client requires exact army ID, which is also case sensitive.